6 reasons not to pay off your mortgage early

 Can I get a home equity loan if my house is paid off?

-Yes, if your home is completely paid off, you have full equity in your home, meaning you can typically borrow more.
-You can typically get a home equity loan for terms ranging between 5 and 30 years.
+Yes, you can get a home equity loan even if your home is completely paid off.
+You can typically get a home equity loan for terms ranging between five and 30 years.

 Can I make extra payments on my mortgage without paying it off early?

-Yes, anyone can make extra payments.
-Contact your lender to tell them you want to make an additional payment toward your principal rather than just sending in the money (some also allow you to select this option on your online portal).
+Yes, anyone can make extra payments on a mortgage without paying it off early.
+Contact your lender to tell them you want to make an additional payment toward your principal rather than just sending in the money, though some lenders allow you to select this option through the online portal.
 This way, the lender can apply your extra payment the way you want instead of it counting toward next month’s mortgage payment.

 What are the penalties for paying off my mortgage early?

-You can face a prepayment penalty if your lender disclosed that in your documentation.
+You can face a prepayment penalty for paying off your mortgage early if your lender lists a prepayment penalty fee in your loan documentation.
 Some states limit how long this prepayment penalty is enforced, and it typically drops off after the first few years.

 Bottom line